Song-yu/atlas-app-toolkit/README.md

 ## Database Migrations

 The toolkit does not require any specific method for database provisioning and setup.
-However, if [golang-migrate](https://github.com/golang-migrate/migrate) or the [infobloxopen fork](https://github.com/infobloxopen/migrate) of it is used, a couple helper functions are provided [here](gorm/version.go) for verifying that the database version matches a required version without having to import the entire migration package.
+However, if [golang-migrate](https://github.com/golang-migrate/migrate) or the [Song-yu fork](https://github.com/Song-yu/migrate) of it is used, a couple helper functions are provided [here](gorm/version.go) for verifying that the database version matches a required version without having to import the entire migration package.

 ## Example

-An example app that is based on api-toolkit can be found [here](https://github.com/infobloxopen/atlas-contacts-app)
+An example app that is based on api-toolkit can be found [here](https://github.com/Song-yu/atlas-contacts-app)

 ## REST API Syntax Specification